 This easy cheesecake recipe is a keeper and one that is so versatile when it comes to the many ways to serve it!
-Go with a fruity sauce, lemon curd, or with a rich chocolate sauce or white chocolate ganache.
-It’s the ultimate cheesecake recipe you need and will create a stunning, showstopper of a dessert every time, without fail.
-Happy baking!
+Here are some topping suggestions.

-Note: This recipe and method of baking a cheesecake without a water bath was given to me by my brother Jerry Hancock and I have made a couple minor alterations.
+Note: This recipe and method of baking a cheesecake without a water bath was given to me by my brother Jerry Hancock who retired from his professional baking career.